About the FIMS Graduate Library

-Can I sign out books from the GRC?
+Can I sign out books from the FIMS Graduate Library?

-The GRC collection is non-circulating generally, no materials may be borrowed from the GRC.
+The Grad Library collection is non-circulating generally, no materials may be borrowed from the Grad Library.

 There are a few exceptions.
 FIMS faculty, PhD students, and staff may borrow general stack materials at the discretion of the Reserves Assistant and FIMS Librarian.

 Additionally, graduate students may borrow Reference materials for class presentation only.
 They would be due back at the end of class.
 You may inquire about a Special Circumstances Loan at the Service Desk, and our staff will be happy to assist you.

 I am a FIMS graduate student, and I have an in-class presentation.
 Can I sign out a few books?

 If you need materials for an in-class presentation, you can ask for an exception to the loan policy – a Special Circumstances loan.
 In this case, you would present your Western student ID card at the Service Desk, and fill out an orange Special Circumstances loan card.
 For loan requests involving more than three items, we will ask you to fill out a loan sheet for multiple items.
 All materials borrowed are due back at the end of your class.